 As a university-based theological school, Boston University School of Theology is privileged to promote academic excellence in cooperation with the University’s other schools and colleges.
 Students are encouraged to pursue interdisciplinary learning within the wider University, and faculty members frequently cultivate relationships across departmental lines, including team teaching, collaboration in research centers, cross-registration of courses, and joint research projects.
 The School of Theology faculty cooperates with colleagues in the Division of Religion and Theological Studies, School of Fine Arts, School of Social Work, School of Education, and the African Studies, American Studies, Judaic Studies, Classics, Anthropology, Sociology, and History Departments.
 Scholarship at the School of Theology is strengthened by participation in this larger intellectual community.

-Donations to BUSSW are invaluable, offering the School opportunities to expand students’ experiences and continue to provide excellence in teaching, research, and scholarship.
-The support of alumni is the best tool for maintaining the School’s competitive edge and cultivating the next generation of social workers.
+Donations to BUSTH are invaluable, offering the School opportunities to expand students’ experiences and continue to provide excellence in teaching, research, and scholarship.
+The support of alumni is the best tool for maintaining the School’s competitive edge and cultivating the next generation of transformational religious leaders.
 We hope we can count on your continued and much- appreciated support.

 Programs and activities supported by the STH Fund

 Alumni/ae contributions to the School of Theology Fund are vital to help the School train students for ministry in the contemporary world.
 Gifts to the STH Fund enhance many aspects of student life by supporting: